Momansi96/reading-notes/Read04.md

 #### STATEMENTS:

-A script is a series of instructions that a computer can follow one-by-one, Each individual instruction or step is known as a statement, Statements should end with a semicolon.
+A script is a series of instructions that a computer can follow one by one, Each individual instruction or step is known as a statement, Statements should end with a semicolon.

 STATEMENTS ARE INSTRUCTIONS AND EACH ONE STARTS ON A NEW LINE The semicolon also tells the JavaScript interpreter when a step is over, indicating that it should move to the next step.